The Language of Space: Communicating Value Through Design

 More than a pretty space.

 Yes, we love creating beautiful interiors.
+I live for it.
 But beauty isn’t the whole story.
-People are the focus.
 Everyone has different tastes, so aesthetics alone will always miss the mark for someone.
-But when the design is fundamentally solid.
-When the bones of the space is speaking to the context, and all elements within are speaking the same language, the concept silently screams integrity.
-Since beauty is in the eye of the beholder, this communication tool is the deal breaker.
-People will love being there… even if it isn’t their personal style or taste.
+However, when the design is fundamentally solid.
+When the bones of the space are speaking to the context, and all elements within the space are speaking the same language, the space is harmonious, and the message is integrity.
+With that in place, people will love being there… even if it isn’t their personal style or taste.
 They will appreciate it for what it is.
+Good honest design.

 Form + Function or Function + Form?